 Drives down the pass of Moffatdale.

 And there's ancient history in the reserve; near the waterfall viewpoint on the east side of Tail Burn is the 'Giant's Grave', which has nothing to do with giants and isn't even a grave!
 It is instead an Iron Age earthwork, and more properly known as Tail Burn fort.
 The 'fort' is defined by a bank and ditch built about 2,000 years ago.

-But even that name may be misleading for it may not be a fort at all, but a turf enclosure made for ritual observances.
-The Iron Age inhabitants were not the only ones to make use of the remoteness of the area; in the turmoil of the late 17th century religious upheavals a group of Covenanters sought refuge here.
+But even the name Tail Burn Fort may be misleading for it may not be a fort at all, but a turf enclosure made for ritual observances.
+The Iron Age inhabitants were not the only ones to make use of the remoteness of the area; in the turmoil of the late 17th-century religious upheavals, a group of Covenanters sought refuge here.

 Don't mistake this Grey Mare's Tail for another waterfall of the same name in Galloway Forest Park, well to the west.